Agrichemical spraying

 Spot spraying

-Blanket spraying (aerial dessication spraying)
+Blanket spraying

 You should use professionals for this form of spraying who will provide advice on the correct chemical composition for your land.
 For example, woody and weedy cover will need different chemicals to gorse or herbaceous cover.
+Be aware that when treating land at scale, you may also impact existing vegetation already on site.
+It is important to avoid spraying desirable existing vegetation, such as native bush.

-When is the best time to spray?
+When is the best time to treat pest plants?

-What other factors can affect when I spray?
+What other factors should I consider?

 Other than time, there are several things you need to think about, including: